-When an underground facility is damaged during excavation, facility owners file incident reports with DLI.
-DLI then shall issue a civil penalty to the responsible party.
+When an underground facility is damaged during excavation, facility owners file an incident reporting form with DLI.
+The department then shall issue a civil penalty to the responsible party.
 It is important to note that this is a civil penalty rather than a criminal charge.

-- We were careful, and not negligent.
+- Why does the civil penalty letter state I was not careful or prudent or was negligent?
+I feel I was none of those things.
 There are approximately a dozen violation types defined in the law.
 When the facility owner files an incident report with DLI, they must select the most appropriate violation type.
-The violation type of "Did not excavate in a careful and prudent manner, or was negligent" is selected when the locate marks were accurate and damage occurred anyway.
+The violation type of "Did not excavate in a careful and prudent manner or was negligent" is selected when the locate marks were accurate and damage occurred anyway.